AisaFrmPluto/Cut/README.md

 Selecting a substring from each line of a text file:

 ● The -o outputFile flag specifies the name of the output file (in this case, outputFile).

 ● The -c flag : characters of the input file.

 ● The -w flag : words (sequences of characters without spaces) in the input file.

 ● The range parameter specifies the output range and has one of the following forms (here N and K are integers):
-○ -K range from start of string to K

 ○ N - range from N to the end of the line

 ○ N-K range from N to K

 The program processes the input data line by line and for each line returns a part of this line according to the specified range.